Azure/iotc-device-bridge/README.md

 ```

 Paste in the function URL from your Azure Function, and you should see Particle devices appear as unassociated devices in IoT Central.
+For additional details, see [this blog post](https://blog.particle.io/2019/09/26/integrate-particle-with-azure-iot-central/) by the Particle team.

 ## Example 2: Connecting Sigfox devices through the device bridge
 Some platforms may not allow you to specify the format of device messages sent through a